ngnk/streamsmiths/README.md

 ---

-## 🎯 Project Overview
+## Project Overview

-**STREAMWATCH** is a comprehensive YouTube analytics platform that provides deep insights into channel performance, video trends, and milestone tracking.
-Designed as a "mini Social Blade" with enhanced analytics capabilities, STREAMWATCH goes beyond basic metrics by implementing a robust data engineering pipeline and interactive visualizations.
+**STREAMWATCH** is a comprehensive YouTube analytics platform that provides insights into channel performance, video trends, and milestone tracking.

 The platform processes data from 50-100+ YouTube channels through a **bronze-silver-gold data pipeline architecture**, delivering:
 - Real-time channel and video performance tracking